 President president@ucc.asn.au The President is the figurehead of the club and the club's primary liaison with the Guild.
 He or she is also responsible for coordinating the committee and chairing the meetings.
 Vice President vp@ucc.asn.au The Vice President assists the President in his or her duties, filling in and helping out where necessary.
 Secretary secretary@ucc.asn.au The Secretary is responsible for dealing with correspondence in and out of the club.
 It is also his or her job to take minutes at committee meetings, and ensure they are posted to the mailing list and on the web.
 Treasurer treasurer@ucc.asn.au Possibly the hardest job on committee, the Treasurer handles the club's finances.
-This involves regular banking, clearing out the cashbox and preparing biannual budgets fo the Guild.
+This involves regular banking, clearing out the cashbox and preparing biannual budgets for the Guild.
 Ordinary Committee Members (x3) ocm@ucc.asn.au The three OCMs assist the committee as needed.
 OCMs carry out tasks like organising events, restocking supplies in the vending machine and helping to produce club publications.
 First Year Representative fresher@ucc.asn.au The Fresher Rep is a position with a long tradition of broken promises.
 Every year, the Fresher Rep promises to turn up to committee meetings and fails to deliver.
-The job of the fresher rep is similar to that of an OCM, however they also act as the liason between the freshers and the rest of the club.
+The job of the fresher rep is similar to that of an OCM, however they also act as the liaison between the freshers and the rest of the club.

 The President, Vice President, Secretary and Treasurer form the Club Executive and thus are ultimately responsible for the actions of the club.
-This means they are the sole signatories of the UCC bank account and are liable for the actions of the club as a whole.

-As members of the UCC, you are eligible to run for any position on committee you wish.
-Elections are held at our Annual General Meeting and nominations are had at the meeting itself.
+As a member of the UCC, you are eligible to run for any position on committee you wish.
+Elections are held at our Annual General Meeting (nominations are submitted at the meeting itself).
 We generally consider First Year Representative to be the best position for people new to the function of the UCC committee.
-However in the past, freshers have been known to fill other roles, notably that of an OCM.
+However, freshers have been elected to the committee in the past, typically as OCMs.

-You do not have to be nominated for the position of Fresher Rep. All Freshers who turn up to the AGM are automatically nominated for the position (unless, of course, you win another position).
-The non-fresher members then elect the Fresher Rep (yes, it's a little backwards).
+All freshers who turn up to the AGM are automatically nominated as candidates for Fresher Rep. The non-fresher members then elect the Fresher Rep (yes, it's a little backwards).